cppocl/training/README.md

 git clone https://git-scm.com/

 remember to run this command from the folder where you wish to put the files and folders.

+The training is written for Visual Studio 2015, although there is some support for Visual Studio 2017.
+Currently I am manually upgrading the .vcxproj files to VS2017 as I can't install VS2017 without breaking my VS2015 install.
+The problem is related to macro explorer failing to work with VS2015 and VS2017 both installed.